Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 The same architecture is used to compare the performance of the different propulsion systems.
 Considering that the objective is to minimise the travel time for the astronauts, the crew and most of the cargo are sent separately.
-This allows sending cargo through a slower and more economic way, reducing substantially the initial mass of the manned spacecraft.
+This allows sending cargo through a slower and more economic way, reducing substantially the initial mass of the crewed S/C.

-The mission timeline for the manned phase is displayed in Fig.~\ref{fig:Mission_Timeline}.
+The mission timeline for the crewed phase is displayed in Fig.~\ref{fig:Mission_Timeline}.